How to Use Your Empathic Ability to Help Others

 Be Aware of How Encounters Will Affect You

 Having the capacity to feel exactly what someone else feels can be great for helping them.
 But if you are not careful, you can become too intertwined with them and will need to surgically extract yourself from them after the encounter.
-I recently had an impromptu and unexpected counseling session with someone who was feeling great pain.
+On one occasion, I had an impromptu and unexpected counseling session with someone who was feeling great pain.
 I sat with her for two hours and helped her to be okay with her feelings.
 The next day, I felt incredibly drained and noticed that I had picked up her speech patterns and walking gait.
 In other words, I was literally walking and talking like her.
 We have to be careful not to become the person we are helping.

 Another problem is that in helping others, we may develop a bond to them and remain tied to them for years after our encounter with them.
 It is important to recognize these bonds and break them so that we free ourselves and the other person.
 If you find yourself dreaming about a person you helped once, or notice that you are still feeling their emotions, you may have a bond that needs breaking.
 Sometimes bonds stay in place because you have business with that person that is unresolved, perhaps you will meet again in the future.
 So, inquire of yourself whether this is a bond that needs to be maintained for some reason, or if it is one that you should break.
 In breaking that bond, bring the person to mind and wish them well.
 Then make a point to disconnect from them, as if you are ending a phone call.
 You may leave it open, for them to “call you back” in the future if they need you, but for now, you are done sharing their burdens.